SamyaDaleh/CL-Toolbox/doc/doc.md

 For this you need to make up your mind about grammar format and internal data structure.
 The data structure shall closely resemble the definition and use its vocabulary.
-Use the other grammar parsers as an example and check if you can reuse code for them for instance the `TokenReader` that returns the raw grammar defintion token-wise.
+Use the other grammar parsers as an example and check if you can reuse code for them for instance the `com.github.samyadaleh.cltoolbox.common.parser.TokenReader` that returns the raw grammar defintion token-wise.
     1. If you have a grammar formalism where elements are defined as Symbol = {some definition} it is recommended to use the existing parsing structure.
     If not, you might at least reuse the `TokenReader`, that takes a reader and